Promotion of the Humanities Fellowships and Stipends

 How may assistance be used?

-Fellowships and Summer Stipends: Projects may contribute to scholarly knowledge or to the general public's understanding of the humanities.
-The proposed study or research may be completed during the grant period or it may be part of a longer project.
-Supported applications typically result in publication.
+Fellowships and Summer Stipends: Projects contribute to scholarly knowledge or to the general public's understanding of the humanities.
+The proposed study or research may be completed during the period of performance it may be part of a longer project.
+Awards typically result in publication.
 The Awards for Faculty programs assist faculty members as they engage in advanced research in the humanities.
-These awards are restricted to faculty members at Historically Black Colleges and Universities, Hispanic-Serving Institutions of higher education, and Tribal Colleges and Universities as designated by the White House offices charged with the implementation of Executive Orders 12876, 13230, 13021.
-Applications for planning institutional curricula, educational research projects, the creation or performance of works of art, and that lack humanities content or methodology are not eligible.
+These awards are restricted to faculty members at Historically Black Colleges and Universities, Hispanic-Serving Institutions, and Tribal Colleges and Universities as designated by the White House offices charged with the implementation of Executive Orders 12876, 13230, and 13021.

 What are the requirements after being awarded this opportunity?